-Certificate in Humanitarian Health
+Certificate in Humanitarian Health (Master or Doctoral degree)

 The Certificate in Humanitarian Health is open to masters and doctoral students enrolled in a degree program at the Bloomberg School of Public Health who are interested in working to improve the health of displaced populations and other vulnerable groups.
 Students will be able to:

 - Assess an emergency situation to identify immediate and longer-term assistance needs and additional resources required.

 - Identify specific health (including psychosocial and mental health) needs of affected populations; plan and implement activities to meet these needs; and monitor and evaluate the effectiveness of assistance provided.

 - Understand the principles of organization and administration of relief services in collaboration and cooperation with local and international agencies and organizations.

 - Use epidemiologic skills to collect, analyze, and use information about natural and human-made disasters.

 - Plan and implement disaster preparedness, response and mitigation activities.

 - Identify disease outbreaks and to know how to contain them in a timely manner.